Snap-In Dentures

 Snap-in dentures usually use materials like acrylic (plastic) or resin.
 These materials are soft and prone to damage, which is why snap-in dentures have so many dietary restrictions attached to them.
 Acrylic is also a porous material, which means it’s easy for bacteria to grow and cause foul odors.

 As we mentioned, snap-in dentures typically use acrylic for the false teeth, which is bulky and dull and struggles to look like genuine teeth.
-In comparison, all-on-X dental implants made of zirconia looks bright and natural.
-Crowns that use Zirconia look like real teeth, which is another reason it is our preferred material for dental implants.
+In comparison, all-on-X dental implants made of zirconia look bright and natural.
+Crowns that use zirconia look like real teeth, which is another reason it is our preferred material for dental implants.

 Snap-in dentures don’t have the same level of bite strength or comfort that dental implants do.
 The materials used in snap-in dentures are softer and more prone to damage, and the grip and comfort in snap-in dentures pale in comparison to dental implants.